Members without a Club

 An atheist.
 One who later in the same speech will say, "I know there's no God," and "religion does a lot of bad stuff," but who was nonetheless touched by a genuine gesture that a simple, normal, respectable gentleman made in giving the gift of a Gideon Bible.

 I am sure Mr. Gillette and I - and you - disagree on a lot of things.
 But he's so right about this.
-Our pastor was recently addressing some of the tough questions about Christianity in a sermon series, including the one about "how can Christians claim to know the true way; aren't all ways equally valid?"
+Our pastor was recently addressing some of the tough questions about Christianity, including the one about "how can Christians claim to know the true way; aren't all ways equally valid?"
 And he settled on our verse today - John 14:6 - which is always our beloved starting prooftext for how Jesus himself stated that no other way would work.

 For one thing, we're on a journey toward perfection rather than cloistered in a cozy clubhouse, and in the same chapter Jesus told his followers that the many rooms in his Father's house were being prepared.
 We aren't living in them yet.
 Our clubhouse is not our current home.
 We have merely started the trip, and yet...